wodo-platform/wp-nodejs-demo-microservice/README.md

 - Build and start your microservices locally, establish database connectivity and run tests.
 - Clean up and purge MySQL instance including persistance volumes and configs in cases needed.

-> Note: More development lifcyle steps will be added in order to incrase the development efficiency; eg: running integration and automated tests locally.
+> Note: More development lifecyle steps will be added in order to incrase the development efficiency; eg: running integration and automated tests locally.

 ## Technical Overview